ANSYS (NASDAQ:ANSS) Issues FY 2022 Earnings Guidance

+ANSYS (NASDAQ:ANSS – Get Rating) last released its quarterly earnings results on Wednesday, February 23rd.
+The software maker reported $2.41 earnings per share (EPS) for the quarter, topping the consensus estimate of $2.27 by $0.14.
+The business had revenue of $661.36 million during the quarter, compared to the consensus estimate of $645.40 million.
+ANSYS had a return on equity of 11.87% and a net margin of 23.84%.
+The business’s revenue was up 5.4% on a year-over-year basis.
+During the same quarter in the previous year, the company posted $2.48 EPS.
+On average, equities research analysts expect that ANSYS will post 6.32 earnings per share for the current year.

-In related news, SVP Maria T. Shields sold 18,000 shares of the stock in a transaction dated Monday, January 3rd.
-The shares were sold at an average price of $394.02, for a total value of $7,092,360.00.
-The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Also, SVP Shane Emswiler sold 5,989 shares of the stock in a transaction dated Friday, February 18th.
-The shares were sold at an average price of $309.58, for a total transaction of $1,854,074.62.
+In other news, SVP Shane Emswiler sold 3,471 shares of the business’s stock in a transaction dated Friday, March 4th.
+The stock was sold at an average price of $311.84, for a total transaction of $1,082,396.64.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, SVP Maria T. Shields sold 18,000 shares of the company’s stock in a transaction that occurred on Monday, January 3rd.
+The stock was sold at an average price of $394.02, for a total value of $7,092,360.00.
 The disclosure for this sale can be found here.
-Insiders sold a total of 27,460 shares of company stock worth $10,028,831 over the last three months.
-0.63% of the stock is currently owned by corporate insiders.
+Insiders have sold a total of 27,460 shares of company stock valued at $10,028,831 in the last quarter.
+Company insiders own 0.63% of the company’s stock.

-A number of large investors have recently added to or reduced their stakes in the business.
-KB Financial Partners LLC purchased a new position in shares of ANSYS during the 4th quarter worth about $64,000.
-Penserra Capital Management LLC lifted its holdings in shares of ANSYS by 24.9% during the 4th quarter.
-Penserra Capital Management LLC now owns 386 shares of the software maker’s stock worth $154,000 after acquiring an additional 77 shares during the period.
-Flagship Harbor Advisors LLC purchased a new position in shares of ANSYS during the 4th quarter worth about $203,000.
-HB Wealth Management LLC purchased a new position in shares of ANSYS during the 4th quarter worth about $204,000.
-Finally, EP Wealth Advisors LLC purchased a new position in ANSYS in the fourth quarter valued at approximately $229,000.
-Institutional investors own 89.91% of the company’s stock.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
+Parametric Portfolio Associates LLC boosted its holdings in ANSYS by 5.6% in the 4th quarter.
+Parametric Portfolio Associates LLC now owns 303,174 shares of the software maker’s stock worth $121,609,000 after acquiring an additional 16,013 shares during the period.
+California State Teachers Retirement System boosted its holdings in ANSYS by 1.0% in the 4th quarter.
+California State Teachers Retirement System now owns 152,684 shares of the software maker’s stock worth $61,245,000 after acquiring an additional 1,491 shares during the period.
+Millennium Management LLC boosted its holdings in ANSYS by 310.2% in the 4th quarter.
+Millennium Management LLC now owns 12,306 shares of the software maker’s stock worth $4,936,000 after acquiring an additional 9,306 shares during the period.
+Weiss Multi Strategy Advisers LLC purchased a new position in ANSYS in the 4th quarter worth approximately $2,854,000.
+Finally, Mackenzie Financial Corp boosted its holdings in ANSYS by 2.7% in the 4th quarter.
+Mackenzie Financial Corp now owns 6,361 shares of the software maker’s stock worth $2,552,000 after acquiring an additional 168 shares during the period.
+Hedge funds and other institutional investors own 89.91% of the company’s stock.

 ANSYS Company Profile (Get Rating)